On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Introduction

 Considering only the theory for nonlinear heat equations with irregular data (purely integrable or even measure-valued), we overcome the limitations of traditional renormalization approaches.
 For instance, \cite{Pr97} addressed entropy solutions that are continuous in time, but relied on entropy-like inequalities with multiple cut-off functions, without clearly establishing a renormalized framework or coupling with other equations.
-Classical existence results for the heat equation with measure data were established by \cite{BoGa89}, while \cite{Po99} introduced renormalized solutions requiring multiple renormalizations in different function spaces.
+The classical existence results for the heat equation with measure data were established by \cite{BoGa89}, while \cite{Po99} introduced renormalized solutions requiring multiple renormalizations in different function spaces.
 The analysis in \cite{BuCoMa11} extended the existence theory to cases where even the convective term cannot be handled by standard methods, and \cite{AbBuLe24} addressed more complex systems with dissipative heating, albeit without proving continuity with respect to time.

 The present article contributes to this line of research by focusing on a two-dimensional non-Newtonian heat-conducting fluid and establishing the existence of entropy-equality solutions.
-Our main novelty lies in the regularity with respect to time: we show that the temperature is continuous in time, which allows us to avoid classical renormalization procedures altogether.
+The main novelty of our work is the time regularity of the solution: we show that the temperature is continuous in time, which allows us to avoid classical renormalization procedures altogether.
 Remarkably, in most works on heat-conducting fluids, such issues are usually omitted, and even the attainment of the initial condition in the strong topology is typically not guaranteed.
 In this paper, all the above-mentioned drawbacks are resolved, and the validity of the entropy equation appears to be the key step allowing us to avoid the classical renormalized solution notions while still proving the desired strong results.